tendermint/tendermint/docs/architecture/adr-016-protocol-versions.md

 The ProtocolVersion struct includes both the Block and App versions - it should serve as a complete description of the consensus-critical protocol.
-Using the `NextVersion` field, proposer's can signal their readiness to upgrade to a new Block and/or App version.

 ### NodeInfo